Musa Habes Almaaytah

-Musa Habes Almaaytah (Arabic: موسى حابس المعايلطة; born November 28, 1954) is a Jordanian politician.
+Musa Habes Almaaytah (Arabic: موسى حابس المعايطة; born November 28, 1954) is a Jordanian politician.

 Early life

 On paternal side Musa H. Al Maaytah descends from the prominent Jordanian Southern tribe of Al Maaytah.
 According to various historic records his ancestors, the Maaytahs had moved from the city of Hebron, to settle down on the eastern bank of the river Jordan in the villages of Beteer and Ader, close to the city of Kerak sometime early 19th century.

 His great grandfather, Saher Mohammad Al Maaytah was an illustrious leader in Kerak, remembered for his loyalty to the Arab cause, his courage and fearlessness.
 He was one of the major frontrunners to lead the Kerak uprising against the Ottoman Empire (known as “El-Habeh”) at the beginning of last century.
 He fought bravely for freedom.
 The Ottoman authorities got hold of him and ordered his execution by hanging in 1910 in Damascus.

-His grandfather Musa Saher Al Maaytah a well respected leader of the Maaytah's, Sheikh-Al-Ashireeh, was a peacekeeper; he gained authority and the respect of the tribe through his wise, well-balanced leadership.
+His grandfather Musa Saher Al Maaytah a respected leader of the Maaytah's, Sheikh-Al-Ashireeh, was a peacekeeper; he gained authority and the respect of the tribe through his well-balanced leadership.

 Musa Habes Al Maaytah is the first born of Habes Musa Al Maaytah and Rabeeha Hassan Al Nabulsi.
 Habes M. Al Maaytah, was the second son of Sheikh Musa, and together with his two brothers Lt.
 General Mohammad Musa Al Maaytah and Mahmoud Musa Al Maaytah, and his only sister Zeina Musa Al Maaytah left the native village of Beteer to get their schooling in Karak and later on pursue a career.

 Both brothers of Habes, and uncles of Musa are remembered as fierce officers who fought bravely in the 1948 patriotic war.
 Lt.
 General Mohammad Musa Al Maaytah, Musa's eldest uncle was the PSD General Director of Jordan in 1956; he was Member of the Jordanian Parliament for Kerak and Governor of Balqa - Salt in the 1960s.
 Mahmoud Musa AL-Maaytah was a valiant officer in the Jordanian army; he is remembered for fighting bravely in the Battle for Jerusalem, when the Jordanian army safeguarded the Holy City.
 Mahmoud, Abu Saher was one of the founders of the Bath Party-the Syrian wing, and a member of the Bath Party Highest Executive Committee until his death.
 Their only sister Zeina Musa Al Maaytah left the native village of Beteer following her brothers, and after marrying Abdel Aziz Al Maaytah, settled down in Irbed, to be close to her brother Habes and his family.